toggysmith/toggysmith/README.md

 - My current assignment which is to create a property viewer based on an Airbnb database of properties in London boroughs.
 We are using Java and JavaFX, and working in teams of four.
 - Getting prepared for my next assignment by getting more familiar with IntelliJ IDEA, GitHub Desktop and best practices like the [Conventional Commit Style](https://www.conventionalcommits.org/en/v1.0.0/).
+- Getting prepared for an upcoming hackathon by learning JavaFX 3D as we will be visualising satellite tracking data.

 # 👉 I'm learning...